RugungDaimary/RugungDaimary/README.md

 # 💫 About Me:
-I am currently interning as SDE at STMicroelectronics and pursing B Tech from Delhi Technological University<br>
+SDE Intern @STMicroelectronics and pursing B Tech in IT from Delhi Technological University<br>

 ## 🌐 Socials: